Performance optimization

 ### Quantization

-Reduce memory usage and improve speed with post-training quantization:
+Reduce weight memory and improve throughput with post-training quantization:

 trt_llm: